-COBRA Continuation Coverage is a temporary extension of group health coverage under the Plan under certain circumstances when coverage would otherwise end.
-COBRA (and the description of COBRA Continuation Coverage included here).
+COBRA Continuation Coverage is a temporary extension of group health coverage under certain circumstances when coverage would otherwise end.
 If You experience a COBRA event, the Plan allows You to continue the medical benefits (Medical, Dental Care, and Vision Care) in the Plan.